 The economic viability of this huge project has been unclear.
 It’s impossible to say exactly how much the Toshka Project has cost so far—estimates of the project’s final cost range up to $70 billion USD.

-If more water were to be pumped from Lake Nasser to irrigate hundereds of thousands of hectares of farmland outside the Nile basin, the lake would likely never again spill into the Toshka lakes.
-However, with much less irrigated farmland than originally planned, excess water from the reservoir could indeed flow again into the Toshka lakes.
-And it did in late 2019.
+If more water were to be pumped from Lake Nasser to irrigate hundereds of thousands of hectares of farmland outside the Nile basin, the lake may spill into the Toshka lakes only when there is flooding rains upstream.
+That's what happened in late 2019.
 The animation below uses images from Landsat 8 and Sentinel-2 to show the eastern lake filling to capacity—and more—starting in early October.

 Will people find enough incentive to move to the area and develop it into a “New Nile Valley”?
 Landsat will continue to track the status of the Toshka region and its agricultural development.